patrickschulz/openPCells/README.md

 this might be your best shot for some high-quality open-source PCells, that allow to be used in different tools in different technologies (not because this library is so awesome -- it's not -- but because the pcell code you find online is really terrible and not aimed at portability).
 If you want to use it, you need to have lua (probably > 5.1, but unsure) and then you need to adopt the paths.
-Look in
+Look in cells/\*.lua for further information.